alonalj/hta/README.md

 ## Prerequisites
 Python 3.8 or above.

+## Setup
+To install the package and follow along with our examples below use the following command:

+    pip install hta

 ## Support and bug reports
 If you encounter any issues, please contact levyalona at gmail.